tomzx/blog.tomrochette.com-content/boot-camp-and-windows-install/default.md

-/*
+---
 title: Boot Camp and Windows install
+date: 2007-11-12T01:30:14-05:00
 Author: tomzx
 Template: post
 Permalink: /boot-camp-and-windows-install/
- Date: 2007-11-12T01:30:14-05:00
 Categories: Computers
-*/
+---

 If you're having a hard time getting Boot Camp to correctly install Windows and you're getting either a "disk error" or "hal.dll missing" error, here's how to actually fix it.

 First, you'll have to restore your disk to a full Mac OS X partition.